 Before we answer this question, let’s take a closer look at the workforce impacted by the digital economy.

 The world’s population is ageing.
 In Australia, the fastest growing age group is the over 65s and they are starting to retire.
 The ‘born digital’ millennials have come to prominence in the workplace.
 Demographic change is a trend that is fundamentally changing relationships between businesses and employees today.

 For businesses, an ageing population means a growing skills shortage.
 With the baby-boomer generation hitting retirement age, experienced talent will be at a premium.
-This puts pressure on organisations to invest time and effort now to develop the next generation, and make sure they’re ready to lead the company into the future.Businesses now need to understand, lead, manage and motivate teams made up of five generations, all… Click To Tweet
+This puts pressure on organisations to invest time and effort now to develop the next generation, and make sure they’re ready to lead the company into the future.Businesses now need to understand, lead, manage and motivate teams made up of five generations, all with their own needs and motivators.
+Click To Tweet

 However, companies must proceed with care.
 There is a risk of over-promoting young workers before they have the necessary skills and experience, and leaving them with nowhere to progress is a clear recipe for disengagement.
 Developing multiple career paths can help avoid this pitfall.